Isotopic analysis by nuclear magnetic resonance: Authenticity of wines

-SNIF-NMR is the official method of the OIV to determine the authentication of wine origin.
-It is the only method to detect C3 sugar addition (like beet sugar).
+SNIF-NMR is the official method of the OIV to determine the authentication of wine origin, and as of this date, is the only method to detect C3 sugar addition (like beet sugar).

 The isotopic parameters of both water and ethanol are related to the humidity and temperature of the growing region of the plant.
 Therefore, considerations of meteorological data of the region and of the year help to make a diagnosis.
-In the case of wine and fruits, the isotopic parameters of ethanol have been shown to respond even to subtle environmental variations and they efficiently characterize the region of production,.
+In the case of wine and fruits, the isotopic parameters of ethanol have been shown to respond even to subtle environmental variations and they efficiently characterize the region of production.